-IMAC Holdings, Inc. and its affiliates (collectively, the "Company") provide orthopedic therapies through its chain of IMAC Regeneration Centers.
+IMAC Holdings, Inc. is a holding company for IMAC Regeneration Centers, The Back Space retail stores and our Investigational New Drug division.
+IMAC Holdings, Inc. and its affiliates (collectively, the "Company") provide movement, orthopedic and neurological therapies through its chain of IMAC Regeneration Centers.
 Through its consolidated and equity owned entities, its outpatient medical clinics provide conservative, non-invasive medical treatments to help patients with back pain, knee pain, joint pain, ligament and tendon damage, and other related soft tissue conditions.
-The Company had open two (2) medical clinics located in Tennessee and opened or acquired through management service agreements thirteen (14) medical clinics located in Kentucky, Missouri, Illinois and Florida at December 31, 2020.
-The Company has partnered with several well-known sports stars such as Ozzie Smith, David Price, Tony Delk and Mike Ditka in opening its medical clinics, with a focus around treating sports injuries.
+The Company has opened or acquired through management service agreements seventeen (17) medical clinics located in Florida, Illinois, Kentucky, Louisiana, Missouri and Tennessee as of December 31, 2021.
+The Company has partnered with several well-known sports stars such as Ozzie Smith, David Price, Tony Delk and Mike Ditka in opening its medical clinics, with a focus on delivering sports medicine treatments without opioids.
+The Back Space operates a healthcare center specializing in chiropractic and spinal care services inside Walmart retail locations.
+As of December 31, 2021, the Back Space has opened four retail clinic locations in Missouri and Tennessee.
+The Company's Investigational New Drug division is conducting a clinical trial for its investigational compound utilizing umbilical cord-derived allogenic mesenchymal stem cells for the treatment of bradykinesia due to Parkinson's disease.